philc/vimium/README.markdown

     <c-b>   scroll up a full page
-    f       activate link hints mode to open in current tab F       activate link hints mode to open in new tab r       reload
+    f       activate link hints mode to open in current tab F       activate link hints mode to open in new tab q       activate link hints mode to open multiple links in a new tab r       reload
     gf      view source
     zi      zoom in